-Just like a baby or toddler sucking their thumb can lead to oral problems, dummies could also end up harming their mouths more than benefiting them.
+Just like a baby or toddler sucking their thumb can lead to children's oral health problems, dummies can also end up harming and causing changes to their mouth, more than benefiting them.
 Specifically, the effects of a dummy on teeth can include:

 - Crooked or crowded teeth

 - Bite problems, especially an open bite or overjet (buck teeth)

 - Protrusion of the tongue

 - Changes in the roof of the mouth

 - Changes in the position of teeth

 These problems tend to become more severe the longer a dummy is used.
 In some cases, the child will need braces to correct the shape of their jaw and the position of their teeth.
 That's why the NHS recommend discontinuing dummy use by age one.